 Organic Vegan Butter -

 I use Naturli butter in my buttercream as this is the most natural vegan buttercream that I have come across which tastes just as good as dairy based butter.
-I flavour buttercream with fruits and natural powders such as matcha or freeze dried strawberries, and never use artificial food colourings which can contain E numbers.
+I flavour buttercream with fruits and natural powders such as matcha or freeze dried raspberries as much as I can.

 Organic Oat Milk -

 I use oat milk in place of dairy milk as oats have a higher level of dietary fibre, and a high fibre diet is linked to gut health and overall wellbeing.
 Oats also use 80% less land to grow than dairy milk and of all the plants turned into milk, oats generally use the least water.
 Accordingly to a study conducted by Oatly the production of oat milk results in 80% lower green house gas emissions and 60% less energy use compared to cows milk.

 Olive Oil -

 This is my go to butter substitution when baking cake sponges, not only does it give a subtle fruity flavour but it also has lots of heart healthy benefits and antioxidants.